-5. TID AND PROTON SEE RADIATION TESTING
+V. TID AND PROTON SEE RADIATION TESTING

-5.1 Total Ionizing Dose (TID) test
+A. Total Ionizing Dose (TID) test

-A complete test vehicle had to be in operation during the radiation testing, but by carefully shielding the test vehicle with lead bricks, only selected devices received a significant radiation dose.
-The devices to be irradiated were selected in such a way that the artifacts of a failing device would help in pinpointing which device had failed.
-The devices to be irradiated were the DMD, one DDP1000, one RAMBUS memory and one DAD1000.
+A complete test vehicle was in operation during the radiation testing, but by carefully shielding the test vehicle with lead bricks, only selected devices (DMD and electronics components) received a significant radiation dose.
 During the radiation testing the DMD displayed full black and full white test patterns that alternated every 1500 seconds.
 This is similar to the expected EUCLID duty cycle.
 A data logger measured the current consumption of major power supplies of the DMD chip set during radiation and provided the opportunity to monitor if and when any of the devices were degrading.
 Total Ionizing Dose (TID) radiation tests established a tolerance level of 10 - 15 Krads for the DMD; at mission level, this limitation could likely be overcome by shielding the device.
-The TID test has been fully described previously.
+The TID test has been fully described previously [10].
 Optical characterizations were done on the samples before and the day after the radiation.
 An additional test was carried out one week later in order to measure longer term effect.
 No blocked mirror and five lossy mirrors have been observed before and after TID radiations; all lossy mirrors being at the same location.
 Other affected mirrors are weak mirrors and their number is low (around 30 mirrors), with no increase after the test.
 We can then conclude that these results show that space conditions did not degrade the device performances, within this TID radiations test conditions.

-5.2 Proton Single Event Effects (SEE) radiation test
+B. Proton Single Event Effects (SEE) radiation test

 The proton radiation test has been performed at the KVI facility in the Netherlands.
 During proton radiation, a live optical characterization has been conducted on a limited FOV around the center of the radiation beam hitting the device.
-The proton beam has an angle of around 45° with respect to the DMD surface, and the beam is located precisely on the DMD surface thanks to a laser guiding beam provided on the KVI equipment.
-The optical set-up is based on the set-up used in Marseille with a collimated input beam (LED) and an imaging system with two doublets, giving the right magnification on the camera for observing the individual micro-mirrors with enough spatial resolution.

-The conditions for the first run was a 48 MeV beam from the accelerator, leading to 34.7 MeV on the DMD after crossing the DMD window at 45°.
-The radiation started at low flux (6 10 p/cm/s for 300s) and was to be increased to a higher flux (5 10 p/cm/s for 896s) in order to reach a total dose of 10 Krads on the DMD.
+The optical set-up is based on the set-up used in Marseille for observing the individual micromirrors with enough spatial resolution during the radiation process.
+The conditions for the first run was a 48 MeV beam from the accelerator, leading to 34.7 MeV on the DMD.
+The radiation started at low flux (6 105 p/cm2/s for 300s) and was to be increased to a higher flux (5 107 p/cm2/s for 896s) in order to reach a total dose of 10 Krads on the DMD.
 The proton radiation testing was unfortunately ended prematurely because of a break down in the accelerator after 120 seconds of radiation at low flux.
 The lack of observed single events upsets is promising, but considering the length of the test, no conclusions can be made on the tolerance of the test vehicle in regards to single events upsets.

-6. VIBRATIONS AND SHOCKS
+VI.
+VIBRATIONS AND SHOCKS